Strength Training for Women by Personal Trainer, Ben Singh

 1. Get into position by lying on your front and then pushing up onto your elbows and balls of your feet.
 Next, squeeze your glutes (this will shorten your abdominals so they contract harder), and your thighs.

 2. Imagine pulling your elbows and toes together and hold like this for the most intense plank you’ve ever done.
 This is much more about how hard you squeeze rather than holding it for a long time — think of it as more of a sprint than a marathon.

 TIP: Try not to fall flat on your face when finished!

 You can achieve some success without using supplements, but they can definitely help you with your goals — especially when convenience is high on your priority list.
 When thinking about strength training for women and men, the one that’ll have the biggest effect on your goals will be whey protein.

-Again, many women who are new to weights worry that they’ll become huge if they have protein – however, unless you’re taking extreme measures to pack on muscle mass, this won’t happen.
-Protein powder is simply convenient for a pre or post-workout for strength training for women and men to rebuild damaged muscle, which will help you to continue working out regularly and seeing results.
+Again, many women who are new to weight training worry that they’ll become huge if they have protein – however, unless you’re taking extreme measures to pack on muscle mass, this won’t happen.
+Protein powder is simply convenient for a pre or post-workout for strength training for women and men to rebuild damaged muscle, which will help you to continue workout regularly and see results.

 There are enough flavours to suit any taste and it can be used on its own or in plenty of tasty recipes.
 Check out these delicious protein pancakes that’ll keep you full until lunch for some inspiration.

 Check out our protein for women page to help you choose which product is best for you.

 There you have it!
 A beginner’s guide to strength training for women.
 Once you’ve got down a few key exercises, lifting can help you achieve all sorts of physical and aesthetic goals, without leaving you looking like the Hulk.
 Take your time to practice different strength training exercises and be sure to ask in your gym for help so that you can make the most of your membership and the equipment on offer.